 Christmas in Holland

-The Dutch celebrate Christmas for two days, on 25 and 26 of December.
+The Dutch celebrate Christmas for two days, on the 25 and 26 of December.
 In general, Christmas Day is celebrated at home with our closest family.
 Then on Boxing Day, it is often the turn for the rest of the family with visits to grandfathers and grandmothers and in-laws.
-For those who call themselves lucky to escape these relatives, they usually end up visiting one of the large furniture department stores.
+For those who call themselves lucky to escape these relatives, usually end up visiting one of the large furniture department stores.

 One thing that all Dutch secretly hope for is a white Christmas with lots of snow.
 That gives that little bit of extra atmosphere to complete our traditional Christmas dinner.
 It differs per household whether this dinner is held on Christmas Eve or on one of the Christmas days.
 But one thing is certain, there is a lot of food.
 Everyone from the family comes together and appears neatly dressed and the table is beautifully set.
 The days before Christmas, everyone is busy shopping for this dinner.
 Some choose to prepare a complete menu with several courses others prepare a gourmet dish.
 This is just a fancy way to have everybody present at the table cook their own food on a sizzling hot baking plate.
 All in all, it is a time of being with family and eating (too) much food.

 As far as food is concerned, there is one more typical Dutch tradition at Christmas time: the Oliebol.
 An oliebol is a doughball fried in oil and normally we eat them on New Year’s Eve.
 However, around Christmas, the first stalls and shops start to offer them.
-There is even a national oliebollen test every year that everyone looks forward to.
+There is even a national Oliebollen test every year that everyone looks forward to.
 A tasty snack to end the year with.

 Norwegian Christmas traditions

 They vary depending on where you are in the country but, the basic principles are the same regardless of where you are.
 The mainstream of Norwegian will recognize this kind of Christmas celebration.